stormpath/stormpath-sdk-ruby/README.md

 #### Configuring Stormpath as a Service Provider

 Configuration is stored in the Directory's Provider resource.
-Both of these resources must also be linked with an AccountStoreMapping.
-Here we will explain to you the steps that are required to configure Stormpath as a SAML Service Provider.
+Here we will explain to you the steps that are required to configure Stormpath as a SAML Service
+Provider.

 #### Step 1: Gather IDP Data